The Big Picture On Squatters Rights:

 New York Squatters Rights

-Squatters must live on the property openly and illegally for a period of at least 10 uninterrupted years to claim adverse possession.
+To claim adverse possession, squatters must live on the property openly and illegally for at least 10 uninterrupted years.
 In New York City, a previous tenant can gain squatter’s rights just 30 days after their lease term has ended.

 North Carolina Squatters Rights

-Continuous possession of the property for 20 years is required to claim adverse possession except in cases where the squatters have a justifiable reason to believe they own the property.
+To claim adverse possession, continuous possession of the property for 20 years is required, except in cases where the squatters have a justifiable reason to believe they own the property.
 In the latter case, the time requirement drops to 7 years.

 North Dakota Squatters Rights

-A squatter must occupy the property for 20 years or have an implied title or paid taxes for 7 years to claim adverse possession
+The squatters’ rights in North Dakota have a longer time requirement than many other states.
+A squatter must occupy the property for 20 years, have an implied title, or pay taxes for 7 years to claim adverse possession.

 Ohio Squatters Rights